Healthwatch by Shyft

 Know it is not your fault

-Just knowing that PCOS is a condition that can happen because of genetics, and exposure to lifestyle habits we cannot control or be stress-induced can help us understand that it is not the fault of the woman suffering from the condition.
+Just knowing that PCOS is a condition that can arise because of genetics, and exposure to lifestyle habits we cannot control or be stress-induced can help us understand that it is not the fault of the woman suffering from the condition.

 Lifestyle changes like eating right and working out can help curb the negative effects and thoughts of living with this lifelong ailment and can also reverse symptoms!
 But it is extremely heartening to know that women with PCOS can get pregnant naturally and also lead a very healthy life with all their health metrics staying in check.